 A Tier 1 fuel pump supplier to the automotive industry was asked to investigate a number of pump failures reported from customer vehicles in service.
 The failure was catastrophic in nature, leading to engine damage and vehicles off the road.
 The Tier 1 supplier was proficient in root cause and failure analysis and assigned a Six Sigma Master Black Belt to facilitate the investigation.

 An experienced team was assembled covering product development and manufacturing.
-A number of failed pumps were received back at the supplier for analysis, and vehicle owners and service staff were interviewed to understand more about the failures.
+Several failed pumps were received back at the supplier for analysis, and vehicle owners and service staff were interviewed to understand more about the failures.
 The problem definition was agreed upon, and the process of establishing the root cause progressed.
 The team used a combination of techniques, including 5 Whys, a review of the design and process FMEAs, and Fault Tree Analysis, all leading to the hydraulic roller/shoe assembly being the area of interest.

 Detailed analysis of the hydraulic roller/shoe assembly revealed a process inconsistency with the material hardness.
 Pump failures occurred when the material hardness fell below a specific value.
-Utilising 5 Whys once more, the root cause was determined to be the amount of time the material was held at temperature for sufficient material hardening to occur.
+Utilizing 5 Whys once more, the root cause was determined to be the amount of time the material was held at temperature for sufficient material hardening to occur.

 Changes were made to the hardening process, FMEAs were updated, and the revised parts went into production.
 Analysis of vehicles in service after the production change confirmed no recurrence of the failure.